ZoveMe/FCSE-MIS-Laboratory-Exercise-3/README.md

-# Laboratory Exercise 1: Food Recipes
+# Laboratory Exercise 3: Food Recipes

-A simple Flutter app for showing food recipes usign an api from TheMealDB
+A simple Flutter app for showing food recipes usign an api from TheMealDB, integrated with firebase.

 ---